nuta/operating-system-in-1000-lines/website/en/05-hello-world.md

 };
 ```

 We've newly added the `sbi_call` function.
-This function is designed to call OpenSBI according to the SBI specification.
+This function is designed to call OpenSBI as specified in the SBI specification.
 The specific calling convention is as follows:

 > **Chapter 3.
 Binary Encoding**
 >